 return weights

-Create an toy dataset using generateExample function and use as a test case for learnPredictor.
+Create a toy dataset using the generateExample function as a test case for learnPredictor.

 def generateDataset(numExamples: int, weights: WeightVector) -> List[Example]: